Flettex/raspberry/README.md

+# Flettex/raspberry

+Backend.
+The name reflects a randomly generated fruit.

 # Instructions

 1. export $(cat .env | xargs)

-Note: above doesn't work on Windows so please don't use Windows to run this project (you will get banned from contributing if you use Windows /j)
+Note: above doesn't work on Windows.
+We do not know how to use Windows.

 2. cargo watch --ignore 'src/html.rs' -x run

-and docker probably doesn't work (it never works)
+and docker probably doesn't work